-Employee Rights Act, sponsored by Congressman Allen (R-GA); and H.R.
-781, the Guaranteeing Independent Growth (GIG) Act, sponsored by Congressman Ferguson (R-GA).
+Employee Rights Act, sponsored by Congressman Allen (R-GA); H.R.
+781, the Guaranteeing Independent Growth (GIG) Act, sponsored by Congressman Ferguson (R-GA); and the language included in Section 117 of the Labor, Health and Human Services, Education, and Related Agencies Appropriations Act, 2024, H.R.
+5894.
 Each of these proposals would protect independent contractors' continued ability to operate and ensure workers retain the freedom to choose a career path that best fits their individual needs and circumstances.
 We urge your support for these pieces of legislation and encourage the Committee to take swift action in advancing these policies.
 Preserving the independent contractor business model is critical to support supply chain efficiency and meet the continued fluctuations in cargo demand.
 Changes to this model would have a dramatic adverse effect upon all supply chain participants as well as consumers.
 For the intermodal trucking industry, such changes stand to increase costs, reduce service efficiency and reliability, and exacerbate existing driver shortages.
 Earlier this year, IANA published a white paper highlighting the importance of independent contractors to the intermodal industry.
 I hope you'll review the paper, which is available on our website and as an attachment to this testimony, and consider the adverse impacts forced reclassification would have on both the intermodal freight industry and on American consumers.
 Thank you for your time and your leadership in support of intermodal goods movement and its related issues.
 IANA looks forward to working with you and would welcome the opportunity to further engage with your offices.
 If you or your staff have any questions, please do not hesitate to contact me at icasey@intermodal.org or 301-982-3400 ext.
 349.